Crypto Held as Inventory: The IAS 2 Broker-Trader Exception (2026)

 - Disclose under IAS 2 ¶36–39 (and IFRS 13 ¶91–99 if fair-valued).

-Wag3s Ledger classifies holdings by entity and business model, applies the IAS 2 broker-trader fair-value-less-costs-to-sell measurement where it qualifies and an IAS 38 basis otherwise, and produces the matching disclosures — so an exchange/OTC entity and a treasury entity in the same group are each measured correctly.
+Wag3s Ledger classifies holdings by entity and business model, applies the IAS 2 broker-trader fair-value-less-costs-to-sell measurement where it qualifies and an IAS 38 basis otherwise, and produces the matching disclosures, so an exchange or OTC entity and a treasury entity in the same group are each measured on the right basis.
+Whether an entity is genuinely a broker-trader holding for sale in the ordinary course of business is a facts-and-circumstances judgement for your auditor; Ledger produces the figures and audit trail that support it.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading